How To Save Money?

 .
 Please use this ID for all future communications regarding this concern.

 Once you understand the importance of savings, the next step is to start saving.
-Below are some money saving tips to save more towards your big life goals:
+Below are some tips on how to save money towards your big life goals:

 • Cut Unnecessary Spending: There is no limit to wants.
 You can spend all the money you earn.
 To develop a habit of saving, you will have to control your expenses.
-You should mark all your spending under needs and wants.
-Prioritise the needs and reduce the wants.
+You should categorise all your spending as either needs or wants.
+The last step is to prioritise the needs and reduce the wants.

-• Learn to Cook (Cook at Home): You will not believe how much you usually spend while eating out.
-Even with delivery, your per-meal cost falls anywhere between 2 to 20 times that of home-cooked meals.
-That means you will spend ₹6,000 to 60,000 from ₹3000 to 4000 monthly.
+• Learn to Cook (Cook at Home): You may not realise how much money is usually spent on dining out.
+Even with delivery, your per-meal cost can be significantly higher than that of home-cooked meals.
 So, if you have the ingredients and a kitchen at home, cooking your meals should be a priority.

 • Lower Cell Phone, Cable, and Internet Bills: These multiple services in India often have overlapping benefits.
-For example, your postpaid mobile connection may give you access to DTH and OTT platforms as well as the Internet.
+For example, your postpaid mobile connection may provide access to DTH and OTT platforms as well as the internet.
 At the same time, the separate fibre net also offers the same.
+Check these overlaps and reduce your money overflow.

 • Save on Energy Bills: Temperature control is one of the most expensive demands in homes, especially in urban areas.
-Installing outer layers to reduce heat loss or absorption will help you curtail your energy bills to a great extent.
+Installing exterior layers to reduce heat loss or absorption will help you significantly lower your energy bills.

-• Save Whatever You Can: You may not be able to save a large sum as you may have just started earning or for other reasons.
+• Save Whatever You Can: Not everyone can save a large sum.
+There may be several reasons, such as having just started earning or having other financial obligations.
 The key is to start saving.
-The amount, at the start, is not essential.
-Save whatever amount is possible for you.
+The initial amount is not essential.
+What matters is that you start with whatever you can.

-• Treat Every Purchase as an Investment: When you make a purchase, see it as an investment and evaluate whether the investment is good or bad.
-If your investment is expected to yield negative returns in the future, you should reconsider the purchase and allocate the money to savings instead.
+• Treat Every Purchase as an Investment: When you make a purchase, treat it as an investment and evaluate whether it is a good or bad one.
+If your investment is expected to yield negative returns, you should reconsider the purchase and reallocate the funds to a higher-return option instead.

-• Have Financial Goals: You will need to have mid and long-term financial goals.
+• Have Financial Goals: You must have mid and long-term financial goals.
 These will keep you motivated to keep on saving month after month.
-Keep some short-term goals as well - once you achieve them and enjoy the reward, you will get a psychological boost to continue saving for other financial goals.
+Keep some short-term goals as well; once you achieve them and enjoy the reward, you will get a psychological boost to continue saving for other financial goals.

-• Make Savings Automatic: If you want to save for a long time, you will have to automate your savings process.
+• Make Savings Automatic: If you want to save for the long term, you will need to automate your savings process.
 Choose when and how much you want to save and use the available tools to automate the process.

-• Reduce or Eliminate Debt: Debt, especially in the long term, can drain your wealth gradually.
+• Reduce or Eliminate Debt: Debt, especially in the long term, can gradually drain your wealth.
 So, if you wish to save more money, you can start reducing your long-term debts fast.
-Though the lenders don’t like it, repaying your debt early helps you get your savings back on track early.
+Although lenders prefer you not to, repaying your debt early helps you get your savings back on track sooner.

 • Budget Long-Term Purchases: Long-term purchases would be anything apart from groceries.
 Clothes, electronics, books, utensils, and furniture are all long-term purchases.
 You can park a small amount for each of these expenses regularly.
 This will allow you to have an adequate budget over a few months to fulfil your needs.